accessibilitysupported/a11ysupport.io/documentation/architecture.md

 Each `results` object chan contain a property for each of the browsers listed in [/data/ATBrowsers.json](https://github.com/accessibilitysupported/a11ysupport.io/blob/master/data/ATBrowsers.json).
 These property names map to the ids of AT defined in `ATBrowsers.json`.
 For example, support data for `nvda` and `firefox` would live under `test.results.nvda.browsers.firefox`.
 These objects are known as `browser` objects.

+All `at` and `browser` combinations are optional, and any gaps will be filled in by the build process with empty data (unknown results).
+This makes iterating over the built data easy.

 #### the `at` object

+The following properties can be provided by a contributor:

+* `browsers` (object|required): an object with properties that map to each supported browser for the AT

+Properties that are generated during the build process include:

 * `id` (string|built): the ID of the AT as found in `ATBrowsers.json`
 * `core_support` (array|built): an array of unique support values of core testing combinations from its children
 * `core_support_string` (string|built): an string that describes `core_support`
 * `extended_support`: (array|built): an array of unique support values of extended testing combinations from its children
 * `core_support_string` (string|built): an string that describes `extended_support`
-* `browsers` (object|required): an object with properties that map to each supported browser for the AT

 #### the `browser` object

-Each `browser` object then contains
+Each `browser` object then contains the following properties which can be provided by the contributor.

 * `at_version` (string|required): the version of the AT used during the test
 * `browser_version` (string|required): the version of the browser used during the test